JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 > **Deprecation cycle**:
 >
 > - 1.4.0: introduce `...OrNull` functions as synonyms and deprecate the affected API (see details in the issue)
-> - 1.5.0: raise the deprecation level of the affected API to error
+> - 1.5.0: raise the deprecation level of the affected API to an error
 > - 1.6.0: hide the deprecated functions from the public API
 > - \>= 1.7: reintroduce the affected API but with non-nullable return type